 Strong nationalist sentiments in Italy and Russia have recently unified the two countries in informal opposition to the northern globalists who pledge allegiance to the EU in Brussels.
 With nationalist parties leading Hungary and Poland, it’s not difficult to imagine an alliance of Italy, Russia, Hungary, Poland and Austria versus Germany, France, Belgium and Britain.

 If Italy were to refuse to accept a single additional immigrant or were to expel its immigrant population into France this would lead to major pushback.
 A conflict between Italy and France, could fuel the nationalist/EU divide.
-This type of setup could explode into a classic, European theater, WWIII scenario.
+This type of setup could develop into a classic, European theater, WWIII scenario.

 #8.
 Nationalist vs. Globalists (Worldwide)